grgks/appointment-system-react/README.md

 - Custom hooks for shared logic
 - Context providers for global state
 - No localStorage usage (as per platform restrictions)
+---

+##  📝Notes:
+> This frontend application requires the backend API to be running.
+Please refer to the [backend repository](https://github.com/grgks/system-management-RestAPI) for setup instructions.
+>
+> ℹ️ The current version focuses on the implementation and presentation of the React application.
+>
+> Future improvements may include:
+> - ✅ Lighthouse reports for automated performance auditing
+> - ✅ Automated UI tests (React Testing Library / Cypress)
+> - ✅ CI/CD pipelines (GitHub Actions)
+> - ✅ Dockerization for a more production-ready deployment
+---

 ## License